sam-shariat/sam-shariat/README.md

 ## 👋 Hi, I’m Sam

-– blockchain developer focused on creating decentralized platforms and DApps, with a particular interest in SocialFi.
+Blockchain developer focused on creating decentralized platforms and DApps, with a particular interest in SocialFi.

 ### Tech Stack